Exactly Robust Kernel Principal Component Analysis: Experiments

 \subsubsection{Recovery results}

 The experiments are repeated for 100 times and the average results are reported in Table \ref{Tab.Syn1}.
 As can be seen, the recovery error of RKPCA is significantly lower than those of other methods in almost all cases.
+According to Theorem \ref{theorem_sufficient}, to approximately recover the matrix, the noise density should meet $\rho<76\%$, which matches the results in Table \ref{Tab.Syn1} because the recovery error for $\rho=80\%$ is significantly higher than that for $\rho=70\%$.
 We use (\ref{Eq.Syn1}) with $d=20$, $r=2$, and $n=50$ to generate 5 matrices and stack them together to form a matrix of size $20\times 250$.
 Hence the matrix consists of the nonlinear data drawn from 5 different subspaces.
-We add Gaussian noises $\mathcal{N}(0,1)$ to $\delta$ (from $10\%$ to $50\%$) percentage of the entries of the matrix.
+We add Gaussian noises $\mathcal{N}(0,1)$ to $\rho$ (from $10\%$ to $50\%$) percentage of the entries of the matrix.
 The recovery errors (average of 50 trials) are reported in Table \ref{Tab.Syn2}.
 RKPCA consistently outperforms other methods.

+We also study the influence of the parameter $p$ in RKPCA.
+Figure \ref{Fig.pvalue}(a) and Figure \ref{Fig.pvalue}(b) show the recovery errors of RKPCA with different $p$ ($0.1\leq p\leq 1$) on the single-subspace data and multiple-subspace data.
+The recovery errors of PCA, KPCA, and RPCA are also shown in the figure.
+It can be seen that RKPCA with a smaller $p$ around $0.6$ can outperform RKPCA with $p=1$.
+However, for simplicity, throughout this paper, we only report the result of RKPCA with $p=1$ because it has already shown significant improvement compared with other methods such as RPCA.